suchow/suchow.io/_posts/2010-01-01-reading-list.md

 Here are some books I've recently read:<br/>
 <small><em>(</em><span style="color:#FBB829"><small>&#9733;</small></span><em>s are like Michelin stars, where even one is great.
 Skip anything with a <span style="color:#800F25"><b>&mdash;</b></span>)</em></small>

-History of the Jews (Johnson), 6/2018
+A history of the Jews (Johnson), 6/2018

 The pale king (Wallace), 4/2018